ishap11/Raw-Material-Inventory-Management/README.md

 ## Navigation Buttons

-- **First**: Navigate to the first employee record in the database.
+- **First**: Navigate to the first item record in the database.
-- **Previous**: Navigate to the previous employee record relative to the current record.
+- **Previous**: Navigate to the previous item record relative to the current record.
-- **Next**: Navigate to the next employee record relative to the current record.
+- **Next**: Navigate to the next item record relative to the current record.
-- **Last**: Navigate to the last employee record in the database.
+- **Last**: Navigate to the last item record in the database.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->